Unified spectral bounds on the chromatic number: Introduction

 \begin{remark} In 2011 Lima, Oliveira, Abreu and Nikiforov \cite{LOAN} proved that

-We provide a new proof of this result based on the method of converting the adjacency matrix into the zero matrix.
-This conversion method is at the heart of the proof of Theorem~\ref{thm:majThm}.
+A new proof of this result is provided, based on the method of converting the adjacency matrix into the zero matrix.
 Observe that since $\mu_1 \ge 2m/n$, bound (\ref{eq:Kolo2}) follows immediately from this result. \end{remark}